openZH/NachbR/README.md

 - `url`: Vector of XML URLs

 > **Note**:
-The cadaster numbers are cleaned in this process which are required geo-referencing the involved parcels of a building projoct.
+The cadaster numbers are cleaned in this process which are required for geo-referencing the involved parcels of a building project.
 It is important to mention that an error-free cleaning of the cadaster numbers cannot be guaranteed.
 Cadaster numbers are provided by the municipalities and have no standard format.
-Therefore, it is possible that some cadaster numbers (in combination with the BFS-Nr.) cannot be matched to a specific parcel.
+Therefore, it is possible that even after cleaning some cadaster numbers (in combination with the BFS-Nr.) cannot be matched to a specific parcel.